Novelty is rare in the VPN industry. And it is especially exciting when something new comes along and makes us reexamine our standards.

 Can WireGuard be hacked?

-Not really.
-In theory, anything can be hacked if you try long and hard enough.
-However, in the current state, a hacker would need to spend hundreds of years trying to crack WireGuard to get anywhere.
+In the current state, a hacker would need to spend hundreds of years trying to crack WireGuard to get anywhere.

 Is WireGuard a good VPN protocol?